camaraproject/Commonalities/documentation/API-design-guidelines.md

   <img src="./images/guidelines-fig-9.png" alt="drawing" width="350"/>
 </p>

 If you want to add multiple query parameters, an "`&`" is placed between them to form a query string.
-You can present a lot of objects types with different lengths, such as arrays, strings, and numbers.
+You can present a lot of object types with different lengths, such as arrays, strings, and numbers.

 ### 3.4 Path Parameters Use